d0k3/GodMode9/README.md

 ## Support files
 For certain functionality, GodMode9 may need 'support files'.
-Support files can be placed into either `0:/`(the SD root folder), `0:/files9/` or `1:/rw/files9/` (all locations will work).
+Support files should be placed into `0:/gm9/support`.
 Support files contain additional information that is required in decryption operations.
 A list of support files, and what they do, is found below.
 Please don't ask for support files - find them yourself.
 * __`aeskeydb.bin`__: This should contain 0x25keyX, 0x18keyX and 0x1BkeyX to enable decryption of 7x / Secure3 / Secure4 encrypted NCCH files, 0x11key95 / 0x11key96 for FIRM decrypt support and 0x11keyOTP / 0x11keyIVOTP for 'secret' sector 0x96 crypto support.
 It can be created from your existing legacy `slot0x??key?.bin`files in Decrypt9 via the 'Build Key Database' feature.
 As an alternative (not recommended), legacy `slot0x??key?.bin` files are also supported in GodMode9. *`aeskeydb.bin` should no more be required on sighaxed systems*.
 * __`seeddb.bin`__: This file is required to decrypt and mount seed encrypted NCCHs and CIAs if the seed in question is not installed to your NAND.
 Note that your seeddb.bin must also contain the seed for the specific game you need to decrypt.
 * __`encTitleKeys.bin`__ / __`decTitleKeys.bin`__: These files are optional and provide titlekeys, which are required to create updatable CIAs from NCCH / NCSD files.
 CIAs created without these files will still work, but won't be updatable from eShop.